 Many stem questions will contain a negative to throw you off and make you second guess yourself.
-You will also come across several answers with negative words and this will make them stand out more to you.
+You will also come across several answers with negative words, and this will make them stand out more.

-Don’t be fooled by this.
-Instead, take your time to analyze the actual question like I described above and work from there.
+Don’t be fooled by the negatives.
+Instead, take your time to analyze the actual question, as I described above, and work from there.

 You only have 3 hours to complete all answers, which means you have approximately 90 seconds per question.